techmyth/techmyth.github.io/content/posts/homelab-ootbi-vsa-update.en.md

 Hola a tod@s

 In this opportunity, I would like to show you how to update the version of the `Object First OOTBI` VSA appliance.
 I previously demonstrated how to perform the initial implementation of this product.
-You can find the article here. [aquí]({{< ref "homelab-ootbi-vsa-initial-setup.es.md" >}} "aquí")
+You can find the article here.
+[Here]({{< ref "homelab-ootbi-vsa-initial-setup.es.md" >}} "Here")

 Starting with the vCenter portal, find the virtual machine instance so that you can access the `OOTBI` text user interface.